Emilie Schenkl: Later life

 Schenkl and her daughter survived the war with no support or communication from Bose.
 During their seven years and eight months of marriage, Schenkl and Bose spent less than three years together, putting strains on Schenkl.
-Bose never publicly acknowledged the fact of his marriage and privately did so only in a letter to his brother Sarat written in Bengali and given to Emilie before he left Europe, with instructions for it to be posted to him in the event of his death.
+Bose never publicly acknowledged his marriage and privately did so only in a letter to his brother Sarat written in Bengali and given to Emilie before he left Europe, with instructions for it to be posted to him in the event of his death.

 In the post-war years, Schenkl worked shifts in the trunk exchange and was the main breadwinner of her family, which included her daughter and her mother.
 Although some family members from Bose's extended family, including his brother Sarat Chandra Bose, welcomed Schenkl and her daughter and met with her in Austria in 1948, Schenkl never visited India.
 According to her daughter, Schenkl was a very private woman and tight-lipped about her relationship with Bose.
 Emilie Schenkl died in 1996.